blbadger/blbadger.github.io/neural-networks.md

 This is for a couple reasons: firstly because they are extremely tedious and time-consuming to implement, and secondly because once implemented these methods generally fail to be very accurate.
 The underlying cause for both of these points of failure is that it is actually very difficult to explain complicated tasks like image recognition precisely yet generally enough to be accurate.

-The failures of attempts to directly replicate complex tasks programatically has led to increased interest in the use of probability theory to make estimations rather than absolute statements, resulting in the expansion of a field that has been termed statistical learning.
+The failure of attempts to directly replicate complex tasks programatically has led to increased interest in the use of probability theory to make estimations rather than absolute statements, resulting in the expansion of a field that has been termed statistical learning.
 Particularly delicate tasks like image classification often require particularly detailed computational methods for best accuracy, and this computationally-focused statistical learning is called machine learning.

 Supervised machine learning techniques attempt to reproduce with generalization: in the case of image classification, we already 'know' how to classify a certain number of images that becomes our training dataset, and we seek to classify other images that the program has not seen before.
 In order to assess accuracy for classification on this test dataset, we need to know the true classification to be able to compare this with the predicted classification.
 The ideal supervised learning technique takes a training dataset and accurately generalizes from this such that unseen datasets are classified correctly using information from this training dataset.

 ### Designing a neural network to classify images of cells